Ahsan lays foundation stone of cancer diagnostic centre

-SIALKOT, Oct 07 (APP)::Interior Minister Prof Ahsan Iqbal
+SIALKOT, Oct 07 (APP):Interior Minister Prof Ahsan Iqbal

 Saturday laid the foundation stone of Anti-Cancer Diagnostic